apache/shardingsphere/document/current/content/features/sharding/usage-standard/_index.en.md

 +++
-pre = "<b>3.1.3. </b>"
+pre = "<b>3.1.2. </b>"
+toc = true
-title = "Other Features"
+title = "Usage standard"
-weight = 3
+weight = 2
-chapter = true
 +++

-## Navigation
+## background

-This section introduces other functions of data sharding, includes:

-* Inline expression
-* Distributed sequence
-* Sharding Hint
+Sharding-Sphere hopes keep best compatibilities with SQL and single node database's behaviours, but distributed scenario is more complicated than before.
+Sharding-Sphere will focus on big data for OLAP firstly.
+For OLAP related, Sharding-Sphere will supported little by little.

-Please refer to the relevant pages of each function for details.
+Please read [Supported SQL](/en/features/sharding/usage-standard/sql) and [Pagination](/en/features/sharding/usage-standard/pagination) for more details.